Ready to get started making your own baby food and looking for the best steamer and blender for baby food? We’ve rounded up 10 great choices.

 I was so excited to get our daughter started on solids, and knew I wanted to give her the best possible “inputs” to support her healthy development.

 We used a combination of baby led weaning and more traditional baby food – aka, fruits/vegetables purées.
-And because we wanted to keep unwanted ingredients out of her food, we decided to make our own baby food using a baby food maker.
+And because we wanted to keep unwanted ingredients out of her food, we decided to try making our own baby food using a baby food maker.

 The truth is, you don’t actually need one.
 However, it will make your life a lot easier if you have one.